Legal Information

 Branding and Trademarks

 You may modify branding elements (logos, names, icons, etc.) in the software as needed for your use case.
-Don't use the software or modifications to slander, defame, or misrepresent anyone or the origin of the software.
+You may not use the software or any modifications to make false statements of fact about any person or entity.
+Opinions, statements of personal identity, and factually accurate claims are not restricted by this clause.

 Frequently Asked Questions